richiejp/jdp/docs/src/bug-tagging.md

 An anti-tag won't be propagated itself.
 It just stops any more propagations of tags which match its pattern.
 If you delete the comment containing the tag (and update the cache) then propagation should continue.

+!!! warning

+    You should write the `!` immediately after the `:`.
+Do not insert white-space between them.

 [^1]: